A Finite-Particle Convergence Rate for Stein Variational Gradient Descent: Introduction

 To bridge this gap, \citet[Thm.~3.2]{liu2017stein} showed that $n$-particle SVGD converges to continuous SVGD in bounded-Lipschitz distance but only under boundedness assumptions violated by most applications of SVGD.
 To provide a more broadly applicable proof of convergence, \citet[Thm.~7]{gorham2020stochastic} showed that $n$-particle SVGD converges to continuous SVGD in $1$-Wasserstein distance under assumptions commonly satisfied in SVGD applications.
 However, both convergence results are asymptotic, providing neither explicit error bounds nor rates of convergence. \citet[Prop.~7]{korba2020non} explicitly bounded the expected squared Wasserstein distance between $n$-particle and continuous SVGD but only under the assumption of bounded $\grad\log p$, an assumption that rules out all strongly log concave or dissipative distributions and all distributions for which the KSD is currently known to control weak convergence~\citep{gorham2017measuring,chen2018stein,HugginsMa2018,barp2022targeted}.
-In addition, \citet{korba2020non} do not provide a unified bound for the convergence of $n$-particle SVGD to $P$.
+In addition, \citet{korba2020non} do not provide a unified bound for the convergence of $n$-particle SVGD to $P$ and ultimately conclude that ``the convergence rate for SVGD using [$\Qn[0]$] remains an open problem.''
+The same open problem was underscored in the later work of \citet{salim2021complexity}, who write ``an important and difficult open problem in the analysis of SVGD is to characterize its complexity with a finite number of particles.''

-In this work, we derive a first unified convergence bound for finite-particle SVGD to its target.
+In this work, we derive the first unified convergence bound for finite-particle SVGD to its target.
 To achieve this, we first bound the $1$-Wasserstein discretization error between finite-particle and continuous SVGD under assumptions commonly satisfied in SVGD applications and compatible with KSD weak convergence control (see \cref{thm:svgd-discretization-error}).
 We next bound KSD in terms of $1$-Wasserstein distance and SVGD moment growth to explicitly control KSD discretization error in \cref{thm:ksd-wass}.
 Finally, \cref{thm:main-svgd} combines our results with the established KSD analysis of continuous SVGD to arrive at an explicit KSD error bound for $n$-particle SVGD.